Preparing for your PIP assessment

 Unless you have a terminal illness you’ll usually have to have an assessment to complete your Personal Independence Payment (PIP) application.
 It’s an opportunity for you to talk about how your condition affects you - it's not a diagnosis of your condition or a medical examination.

-Assessments are carried out by a health professional who will write a report and send it to the DWP.
+A health professional will carry out your assessment - they'll write a report and send it to the DWP.

 Talking about how your condition affects you